 NB: Decisions made by the Independent Dispute Resolution Scheme are not insured under the Structural Warranty.

-The Buyer must complete an application form and send it to the Independent Dispute Resolution Scheme with their statement of evidence and a case registration fee of £100 plus VAT.
+The Buyer must complete an application form and send it to the Independent Dispute Resolution Scheme with their statement of evidence.
 Their statement must contain all the information relevant to the complaint together with copies of receipts or other evidence of expenditure.

 The Adjudicator will ask the Developer to respond to the Buyer’s statement.
-At this stage the Developer may resolve the complaint without formal adjudication – this is called “early settlement” and costs the Developer a reduced fee of £250 plus VAT.
+At this stage the Developer may resolve the complaint without formal adjudication – this is called “early settlement” and costs the Developer a reduced fee.

-If early settlement does not happen, the Developer must submit their response to the Buyer’s statement along with payment of £500 plus VAT.
+If early settlement does not happen, the Developer must submit their response to the Buyer’s statement along with payment of their case fee.
 The Buyer will be given a copy of the Developer’s response and asked to respond if they wish.
 At this stage, the Buyer may not make any further new complaints about this adjudication.

 The Adjudicator will review written submissions from both parties and decide whether or not a Buyer has a legitimate Dispute and has suffered financial loss and/or emotional distress and/or inconvenience and if so how much loss/emotional distress/inconvenience because the Developer was in breach of the requirements of the Consumer Code for New Homes.
 Both parties will be expected to have acted reasonably and to have controlled their costs.